zowe/docs-site/docs/extend/extend-desktop/mvd-configdataservice.md

 The JSON contents within these directories are provided as Objects to dataservices through the dataservice context Object.

+## Packaging Defaults
+The best way to provide default settings for a plugin is to include it as part of the plugin's package.
+It's easy to distribute to users, requires no configuration steps, and is read-only from the server.
+To package, all content must be stored within the `/config/storageDefaults` directory of your plugin.
+Within, non-leaf resources are folders, and leaf resources are files, regardless of JSON or binary.
+The `_internal` folder and content is also permitted.

 ## Plug-in definition

 Because the Configuration Dataservices stores data on a per-plug-in basis, each plug-in must define their resource structure to make use of the Configuration Dataservice.
 The resource structure definition is included in the plug-in's `pluginDefinition.json` file.